 We spent a lot of time building this cushion creation but, JDaniel didn’t try sitting in it until after he had gotten dressed for the day.

-Cushion creations we discovered are not stable area to sit in.
+Cushion creations we discovered are not a stable area to sit in.
 As soon as JDaniel sat down, the chair he was sitting on started to learn forward.
 The chair continued to lean forward causing his knees to touch the cushions.
-When the cushions started to lean forward too, the whole front are including JDaniel started falling.
+When the cushions started to lean forward too, the whole front is including JDaniel started falling.

 I was able to catch JDaniel and right the chair.
 The cushions and everything else spilled onto the floor.

 Frustration filled the area once more.
 It is so hard when something you build doesn’t work.

 I tried to talk to him about the need for a structure to have a firm foundation and recommended removing the front cushion so the chair could rest on the wood floor.
 I tried pointing out the building it on the soft area would cause any structure to fall.